 Customer Service Skills: 15 Skills Every Agent Needs in 2026

-Great customer service in 2026 is a distinct skill set, not a personality trait.
+The 15 customer service skills every agent needs in 2026 are active listening, clear writing, empathy, product knowledge, calm under pressure, tone matching, structured problem solving, channel fluency, time management, conflict de-escalation, internal collaboration, openness to feedback, technical literacy, cultural awareness, and ownership of the resolution.
 The best support agents share a cluster of 15 skills that can be taught, measured, and improved.
 This guide lists each skill, explains why it matters, and shows how to build it on a real support team.

 Core communication skills